 I’ve been at Sky News for 16 years now.
 My role is Senior Director.

 In the gallery (the production control room) there are two key figures that run things: The output editor and the Director.
 The output editor acts as a producer who is in charge of the editorial side of things.
 They will decide which story you are going to do and how long you are going to allocate to each story and each interview – the presenters angle of attack.
-Then the Director (me) makes it happen – I control to output in the gallery, the main control room.
-I call every shot, decides how each camera is framed up, which graphic you are going to cut to.
-They knit the whole thing together and make sure it goes on air.
+Then the Director (me) makes it happen – I control the output in the gallery, the main control room.
+I call every shot, decide how each camera is framed up, which graphic you are going to cut to.
+Then knit the whole thing together and make sure it goes on air.
 That’s my daytime role – I do that most of the time – and that is Directing 24 hour News.
 When things come up – big productions, like the U.S. Election – I get the opportunity to do things like that too.

 The other side of my role is that I manage 7 other directors.
 I try to develop their careers and enhance their skills as directors, giving them opportunities so they can grow in confidence and experience.
 When my boss is away, I run the department in his absence as well.
 So, you could say it’s quite varied…